-The Kāpiti Coast Airport is of significant importance to our community and our districts economy.
+The Kāpiti Coast Airport is significant to our community and our District's economy.
 The ability for people to fly to and from Kāpiti strengthens business, family and visitor connections and supports a strong visitor economy.

-As a Council we are committed to growing regional air services in our district.
-A recent economic evaluation of the Kāpiti Coast Airport to the District estimates the net economic benefit of the Airport to Kāpiti residents to be around $4.3 million per year, with savings in travel time and costs identified as the biggest contributors to this figure.
+We're committed to growing regional air services in our District.
+An economic evaluation (June 2018) of the Kāpiti Coast Airport to the District estimates the net economic benefit of the Airport to Kāpiti residents to be around $4.3 million per year, with savings in travel time and costs identified as the biggest contributors to this figure.

 Located at 60 Toru Road, Paraparaumu the Kāpiti Coast Airport provides daily air scheduled air services between Kāpiti and Blenheim, Nelson and Auckland.